 - ½ cup unsweetened coconut milk

-- ½ banana, peeled and chopped
+- 1/2 banana peeled and chopped

-- 1-2 teaspoons of pure maple syrup
+- 1-2 teaspoons of pure maple syrup if needed

 - In the morning, give stir the oats.
 Stir n pure maple syrup, if needed, for additional sweetness.
-Add a little more coconut milk, if needed, to loosen it up and until you get the consistency you want.
+Add a little more coconut milk, if needed, to loosen it up until you get the consistency you want.

 Did you make this recipe?

 Have you tried this Chocolate Banana Overnight Oats recipe yet?
 If so, I’d love for you to rate this recipe and leave a comment below.
 We all learn from each other’s experiences.
 Also, it would be awesome if you could share a picture on Instagram and tag it #organizeyourselfskinny.
 I can’t wait to see it.